ggerritsen/ggerritsen.github.io/index.md

 Hi there! 👋
 Welcome to the internet home of G² Software.

-We're a software company in The Netherlands, writing scalable and reliable software in Java and Go.
+We're a software company in The Netherlands, focused on producing scalable and reliable software in Java and Go.
 Next to that, we're specialized in troubleshooting and bug-hunting 🕵️.

-You can reach me via hello [at] g2software [dot] nl, or through one of the following:
+You can reach us via hello [at] g2software [dot] nl, or through one of the following:

 - [LinkedIn](linkedin.com/in/geertgerritsen/)
 - [GitHub](github.com/ggerritsen)